The ex-husband filed a petition to terminate maintenance. He alleged that his former spouse of 17 years was cohabitating with her boyfriend.

 The Court denied his petition.
 It stated that his ex-wife was not in a resident, continuing conjugal relationship.
 She was in an intimate dating relationship.
 It did not have the permanence of a de facto marriage.
 Husband appealed.

 They did not share finances or commingle the daily aspects of their lives.
-As opposed to an intimate dating relationship, a de facto marriage, as necessary for former spouse of party involved in such marriage to no longer be required to pay spousal maintenance, involves a deeper commitment, permanence and partnership.
+As opposed to an intimate dating relationship, a de facto marriage, as necessary for the former spouse of the party involved in such marriage to no longer be required to pay spousal maintenance, involves a deeper commitment, permanence, and partnership.